melstrom/richardtmelstrom/README.md

 I value clear and concise communication and specialize in translating complex economic findings into accessible language.
 My work prioritizes transparent reasoning and defensible conclusions over advocacy.

 I am an Endowed Professor at Loyola University Chicago, where I maintain an active research and training program.
 I perform one-on-one mentoring and regularly supervise independent student projects.
 Many of these projects have converted to peer-reviewed articles, several of which have won journal awards.
-I also developed and manage the Environmental Economics & Sustainability major at Loyola.<br>
+I also developed and manage the Environmental Economics & Sustainability major at Loyola.<br><br>

 ---
 <br>